If you want

 to place a notice on this page, please use the button below to e mail the

-The Regimental Association with regret announces the death Trooper John
+Regimental Association with regret announces the death of Major Neville Anderson

-Association were informed of his death by Bob Biddle
+Association was informed of Neville's death by his son, Oli.

 Please pass this sad news to any others who may have known him.

 To receive your newsletters by e mail, will be much appreciated and

 will save the Association a lot of hard earned funds!!

 For those of you who were not members of my e mail list before

 taking advantage of this please see below a copy of the original e

 mail list I sent out some time ago.
 It will enable you to get even